How to Become a Licensed Tattoo Artist in the United States

 Course Sign-Up: http://blxtraining.com/

-Bloodborne Pathogens Requirement for LA County California: You must take 8 hours classroom course from LA County approved provider to become a licensed tattoo artist in Los Angeles County.
+Bloodborne Pathogens Requirement for LA County California: You must take LA County approved course.